3. Types

 All data in a UBF Blueprint has a type.

-Data of different types are incompatible, meaning that an output of one type, connected to an input of another type, will not function properly during execution by the Interpreters.
+Data of different types are incompatible, meaning that an Output Port with one type, connected to an Input Port with another type, will not function properly during execution.
 There is no implicit casting between types.
-As will be shown in the JSON objects below, data types are supplied for each variable in the JSON structure.
-The supported types are covered below.

 Since UBF Blueprints are in JSON format, some values of the more complex types are represented in JSON as strings, and should be explicitly cast into the specific type in the Interpreters.